mghlm/GlobeNotes/README.md

 Globe Noets is an app that lets users add notes based on their current location, and explore other notes added around the world either in a map or as a list.

-*The app was built over 4 days in a total of about 14 "man-hours".*

 ### Approach taken

 The app is built using a simple MVP (model-view-presenter) architecture, where the presenter is responsible for most of the business logic as well as the navigation.
 To scale this app, a coordinator pattern could be introduced as further separation of concerns and easier testing.

 The app is built using a protocol oriented approach.

+*The app was built over 4 days in a total of approximately 18 "man-hours".*

 ### Technologies used